kubernetes-sigs/network-policy-api/site-src/guides/api-overview.md

 along with the associated Action that should occur.
 In each `gress` rule the user should AT THE MINIMUM define an `Action`, and at least one `AdminNetworkPolicyPeer`.
-Optionally the user may also define select `Ports` to filter traffic on and also a name for each rule to make management/ reporting easier for Admins.
+Optionally the user may also define select `Ports` to filter traffic on and also a name for each rule to make management and reporting easier for Admins.

 ### AdminNetworkPolicy Status

 For `v1alpha1` of this API the ANP status field is simply defined as a list of [`metav1.condition`](https://github.com/kubernetes/apimachinery/blob/v0.25.0/pkg/apis/meta/v1/types.go#L1464)s.
-Currently there are no rule as to what these conditions should display, and it is up to each implementation to report what they see fit.
+Currently there are no rules as to what these conditions should display, and it is up to each implementation to report what they see fit.
 For further API iterations the community may consider standardizing these conditions based on the usefulness they provide for various implementors.

 ## The BaselineAdminNetworkPolicy Resource